 Take the UK; home to real ale, cups of tea and the Gin & Tonic.
 In fact, England is the birthplace of Gin, which remains it’s national drink to this day (unless you count tea, which of course, we don’t).

+In the UK, Gin reigns supreme.
+What’s more, Gin has recently been named the UK’s favorite Spirit, above Whisky and Vodka.
 The Gin craze may not be booming across the pond, but Gin is growing in popularity.

 This shift in consumer preference from low-cost to imported, premium, craft brands means that Gin is now more popular than ever.
-The US sits comfortably in the top 10 of Gin consumption by country; with the UK in fourth, followed by Ireland, Canada and the States.
+The US sits comfortably in the top 10 of Gin consumption by country; with the UK in fourth, followed by Ireland and Canada.

 So while both countries consume so much Gin, why are there such big differences in the way that it’s drunk?

-Survey results from UK-based website GinFoundry.com show that 67% of people class the G&T as their favourite cocktail, way above the Negroni (10%) and the Martini (8%).
+Survey results from UK-based website GinFoundry.com show that 67% of people class the G&T as their favorite cocktail, way above the Negroni (10%) and the Martini (8%).
 While that’s a huge disparity between first and second place, it’s a very different story in the States, where the Negroni cocktail has been popular for years.

-The Gin you go for is entirely up to you - a herbal Gin such as Gin Mare will make a more punchy Negroni, whereas a floral Gin such as Bloom will lift the drink and balance out the bitter flavour of the Campari.
+The Gin you go for is entirely up to you - a herbal Gin such as Gin Mare will make a more punchy Negroni, whereas a floral Gin such as Bloom will lift the drink and balance out the bitter flavor of the Campari.
 Personally, I use Sipsmith because I love a big juniper hit in my Gin drinks.

-In a mixing glass (or the base of a cocktail shaker), add 50ml of your favourite Gin, 50ml of Campari, and 50ml of a Sweet Vermouth.
+In a mixing glass (or the base of a cocktail shaker), add 50ml of your favorite Gin, 50ml of Campari, and 50ml of a Sweet Vermouth.
 Add lots of ice, and stir quickly with a bar spoon for 5 or 6 turns.